 Welcome to the Mercantile!

-After 40+ years of hatmaking, I have hung up that hat and am now designing one-of-a kind garments inspired by an early 1900s aesthetic, as well as writing a retrospective of my hatmaking which I hope to publish in late 2025.
+After 45+ years of hatmaking, I have hung up that hat and am now designing one-of-a kind garments inspired by the fashions of 14th century England and the Victorian and Edwardian eras, still created from mostly reclaimed textiles.
+I have also taken up my pen to write a retrospective of my hatmaking career, as well as a personal memoir in the historical fiction genre.
 Click on the tag cloud at right for my previous works, and check my Linktree for the rest of my internet footprint.
-I am now working on one-of-a-kind garments with an early 1900s aesthetic.
-Please feel free to contact me if you are interested in commission work, or scroll down to the next posts to see my current offerings.
+Please feel free to contact me if you are interested in commission work, or scroll down to the next posts to see what I have been creating lately.

 Thank you for your past patronage, and for continuing to follow along on my ‘art-is-life’ journey.